-Dogs have a great variety of shapes and sizes.
+Dogs have a tremendous variety of shapes and sizes.
 Skull shape, trunk shape and limb shape and length reflect what a dog can do; their capacity to feel, their capacity to express, whether they are introverted or extroverted in giving form, and how they move.
+A Great Dane moves differently than a Greyhound.
+A Pekingnese moves differently than a New Foundland.
+A Standard Poodle differently than a Labrador Retriever.

-For example a Greyhound moves predominantly with their back muscles and gives an emotional expression when they run.
+For example a Greyhound moves predominantly with their back strap muscles and gives an emotional expression when they run.
 Great Danes predominantly use their belly or underside muscles to walk and run, feeling themselves and their surroundings as they move.
 Collies are beautiful and expressive in their form and Golden Retrievers are social extroverts.
-These qualities can be seen in their posture and their behavior, moving with their external rotators.
+These qualities can be seen in their posture and their behavior.
+Golden Retrievers move with their external rotators and display their social extroversion.
+These qualities can also be predicted by their skull shape.

 Pomeranians and Pekingese, moving primarily with intevertebral muscles, have a dancing happy gait.
 Problems in locomotion or frustrated or difficult behaviors can result if a dog is suppressed in their natural movement and exploration during development.
 This can also occur with prolonged suppression as adults.
 Safety to develop naturally and behave as they really are in their nature results in stability for them to be, behave and move in a manner that belongs to who they are.